 This video explains the new material.
-(Video: CrayNano AS)
+Credit: CrayNano AS

 Broad-based public funding

 The researchers have received assistance in gaining patents and founding a company from NTNU Technology Transfer AS, a collaborative partner to the program entitled Commercialising R&D Results (FORNY2020) at the Research Council of Norway.

 However, the path to these remarkable findings started with basic research funded under the Research Council’s Clean Energy for the Future Programme (RENERGI) and the now-concluded program, Nanotechnology and New Materials (NANOMAT), which initiated the findings.